 - Rabbit-safe litter

-Opt for a recycled newspaper pellet litter such as Yesterday’s News (unscented).
+Opt for a recycled newspaper pellet litter such as Fresh News.
 Buy on Amazon >

 Purchase hay by the bale from a local farmer (check local Craigslist ads) or order bulk hay online.
 (You can even order it as a “Subscribe and Save” on Amazon.)
 Buy on Amazon >